 December 2020: Medical Targeting

-In TA453’s BadBlood campaign they targeted senior medical professionals who specialize in genetic, neurology, and oncology research in the United States and Israel with credential phishing.
+In TA453’s BadBlood campaign they targeted senior medical professionals who specialise in genetic, neurology, and oncology research in the United States and Israel with credential phishing.

 2021: Aerospace Company